Kong/analytics-agent-python/README.md

 # Mashape Analytics
 MASHAPE_ANALYTICS_SERVICE_TOKEN = 'SERVICE_TOKEN' # Replace with your App Service Token
-MASHAPE_ANALYTICS_ENVIRONMENT = 'default' # Replace with your Environment ID
+MASHAPE_ANALYTICS_ENVIRONMENT = 'production' # Leave blank for default, or replace with your Environment ID
 ```
 ### Flask